 Calling all Music Education Advocates!

-Announcing the Spirit of Harmony Foundation Advocacy Video Shorts Project: The Foundation has produced numerous videos from known professionals discussing their experiences with music education, now it is your turn to inspire young people.
+Announcing the Spirit of Harmony Foundation Inspiration for Music Education video project: The Foundation has produced numerous videos from known professionals discussing their experiences with music education, now it is your turn to inspire young people.

 SOHF is requesting short 2-3 minute video recordings from our friends and supporters to offer inspiration and encouragement to music students, especially at this time of social distancing and health concerns.